Director: Paul McGuigan

 Starring: Stephen McCole, Kevin McKidd, Ewen Bremner

-A trio of interrelated shorts culled from the stories of Irvine Welsh, The Acid House plays out in the down-and-dirty landscape of some of Edinburgh's less salubrious areas and darts with brio between a range of moods and tones.
-Story number one, "The Granton Star Cause", is a playful riff on Kafka's Metamorphosis as layabout wastrel Boab (McCole) gets conjured into a fly by the vengeful, boozing God (Maurice Roeves) whom he meets down the pub.
+A trio of interrelated shorts culled from the stories of Irvine Welsh, The Acid House (above) plays out in the down-and-dirty landscape of inner- city Edinburgh and darts with brio between a range of moods and tones.
+Story number one, "The Granton Star Cause", is a playful riff on Kafka's Metamorphosis as layabout wastrel Bobe (McCole) gets conjured into a fly by the vengeful, boozing God (Maurice Roeves) whom he meets down the pub.

-Story two, "A Soft Touch", comes on as a kind of social-realist Special Brew opera, as its affable, emasculated hero (the brilliant Kevin McKidd) finds himself cheated on by his missus and menaced by the tattooed thug who lives upstairs.
-Story three, "The Acid House", is both the most ambitious and the least coherent, an indiscriminate what-if scenario which has Ewen Bremner's rave kid switching places with a newborn bairn.
-In it, the revelations of an acid-trip are cross-cut to the trauma of birth, yet a clever conceit stays unfulfilled, buried under a ton of showy hallucinogenics.
+Story two, "A Soft Touch", comes on as a kind of social-realist Special Brew opera, as its affable emasculated hero (Kevin McKidd, brilliant) finds himself cheated on by his missus and menaced by the tattooed thug who lives upstairs.
+Story three, "The Acid House", is both the most ambitious and the least coherent; an indiscriminate what-if scenario that has Ewen Bremner's rave kid switching places with a newborn bairn.
+In it, the revelations of an acid-trip are cross-cut to the trauma of birth, yet a clever conceit stays unfulfilled; buried under a ton of showy hallucino- genics.
 Overall, though, debut director Paul McGuigan (who trained as a stills photographer) turns The Acid House into a bit of a triumph; adapting his style well to the shifting landscape of Welsh's tales and rustling up a film that's less poised and populist than Trainspotting, but more earthy, edgy and intense, too.
 A cracker, all told.

 STAR TREK: INSURRECTION (PG)